-The hint of a chill in the air, the crunch of a single leaf under your cute fall boot, a pile of pumpkins outside the bodega poised to become jack-o’lanterns–the outset of autumn in New York is the seasonal equivalent of a heart-quickening flirtation.
+The hint of a chill in the air, the crunch of a single leaf under your cute fall boot, hot cocktails replacing frozens, autumn in New York is the seasonal equivalent of a heart-quickening flirtation.
 And, unlike an early infatuation, it just keeps getting more delicious as the days go on.

 Nationally, the arrival of fall is signaled by the annual pumpkin spice panic, but here in the five boroughs, we have many more seasonal flavor options than vaguely fragrant orange powder of dubious origin.
-Here are 11 to try right now, and we’ll keep adding more until it’s time to break out the parka.
+Here are 16 to try right now, and we’ll keep adding more until it’s time to switch to Christmas cookies.

-On Saturday, September 25, Chip City's seasonal pumpkin spice latte cookie returns.
+Chip City's seasonal pumpkin spice latte cookie is back.
 The sweet treat takes pumpkin spice cookie dough, fills with espresso dulce de leche and bakes it all up into an autumnal taste and texture mashup.

 Sometimes, if even for one beautiful moment, rooftop drinking season and hot cocktail season may intertwine like vines in a pumpkin patch on a clear, sunny day.
 And the Gansevoort Hotel’s recently refreshed rooftop bar is hanging on to the former and getting a head start on the latter.
 Its Take it Outside tipple mixes mezcal, triple sec, chai tea, steamed oat milk and agave syrup into a warming, boozy bev.